Mole Manor

-Mole Manor is a massive multiplayer online game targeted at children ages 6 to 14; there is, however, no specific age or gender restriction on the game.
+Mole Manor (Chinese: 摩尔庄园) is a massive multiplayer online game targeted at children ages 6 to 14; there is, however, no specific age or gender restriction on the game.
 The game was inspired by the online platform Club Penguin, where players can choose cartoon mole-avatars, decorate their virtual homes, adopt pets, and socialize with other players.
 They can wander through the virtual streets, chat with other users, go shopping, work, and play mini-games.

 Mole Manor occasionally offers promotional games that are available for a limited period.
-The official version was tested in March, 2008 and was made available to the public on 28 April 2008, with regular, scheduled maintenance every Friday, except holidays.
+The official version was tested in March 2008 and was made available to the public on 28 April 2008, with regular, scheduled maintenance every Friday, except holidays.
 The mainland version was terminated in March 2015.
 However, the launch of an official Weibo version of the game was announced on 18 January 2019.
 Mole Manor is driven by Adobe Flash Player, and offers paid services.

 Plot

 Moles and Ramus live in the Black Forest.
 Moles are friendly, diligent and are excellent architects.
 Ramus, the goblins of banyan trees, are good friends of the moles and they live happily together in the forest.
 The king of the moles led his followers to create Mole Manor in the middle of the Black Forest.
 The manor is similar to those that existed in Medieval Europe.
-At that time, the Black forest was beautiful and was as the center of cultural communications.
+At that time, the Black Forest was beautiful and the center of cultural communications.
 During the reign of King Mole III, the Black Forest was burnt down.
-The underground homes of moles destroyed and the banyan trees where the Ramus lived in were destroyed.
+The underground homes of moles and the banyan trees where the Ramus lived were both destroyed.
 The manor was then reconstructed in the southern region of the Black Forest.
 The ruler of the kingdom is Princess Meme, who is the last heir of the royal family and lives in Mole Castle, protecting the Manor with her knights.
 Gradually, shopping malls, schools, news agencies, banks, and entertainment parks are developed by the hard-working moles.